noisyboiler/wampy/README.rst

 Contributing
 ************

 Thank you everyone who does.
 And *everyone* is welcome to.
 And thanks for reading the `CONTRIBUTING`_ guidelines.
-And for adding yourselves to the contributors list on your PR - you should!
+And for adding yourselves to the `CONTRIBUTORS`_ list on your PR - you should!
 Many thanks.
 It's also great to hear how everyone uses wampy, so please do share how with me on your PR in comments.

 Thanks world.